nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * The index refers to the index number shown in the most recent listing.<br>
 > * To delete multiple entries, indices must be seperated by whitespaces.
 > * Each index **must be a positive integer** 1, 2, 3, ...
-> * When a repeated task is deleted, user will be questioned whether it should be deleted for once or deleted forever (stop repeating).
+> * When a repeated task is deleted, user will be asked to confirm whether it should be deleted for once or deleted forever (stop repeating).

 Examples: